genomicspark/RNA-seq_QC_analysis/README.md

 # RNA_seq_analysis_pipe
 This is for the QC matrix construction, data analysis and visualization for RNA-seq data.
+This is forked RNA-seq pipeline from NIEHS TaRGETII Environmental Epigenetics project.
 Current version: `v4`

-Advisor: Bo Zhang
-Contributor: Cheng Lyu and Shaopeng Liu
+Contributor: Cheng Lyu, Shaopeng Liu, Bo Zhang, and Bongsoo Park

-For any question, please contact Wustl.Zhanglab@gmail.com
+For any question, please contact genomicspark@gmail.com

 ## Usage: